 Heard of a place called Pekan Getah?
 It is said to be about 2km from Tapah town.
 I’m sure some of you out there have a story or two to tell us about Pekan Getah.
 This photo shown above was probably taken in 1958, during the time the New Village was set up.

-Do you remember the old Tenby School building?
-The school once used the vicarage of St Andrew’s Presbyterian Church.
 For those who are curious, you can visit the school’s current website here.

 The year was 20 June 1962, when King Bhumibol and Queen Sirikit arrived in Kuala Lumpur.
 This was part of their state long visit.
 On 24 June, the Royal couple stopped by Ipoh. (pictures below taken from New Sunday Times, 22 October 2017)

 UPDATE: We believe that the bridge in the background was the once wooden structure of the Hugh Low Bridge; therefore the village shown was most likely Kampong Laxamana.

 This postcard, from the J. J. Series, shows Selibui Road in Ipoh.
 We believe the postcards from this series ranged from 1905 – 1910.
 From what we found out from the book ‘Perak Postcards: 1890s-1940s‘, this photo probably shows the early intake dam and waterworks in Selibin (Silibin today).
 To quote from the book: “Water supply to Ipoh was originally conveyed from Selibin (also spelt Selebin).
 The great want there [in Ipoh] at present is a good water supply.
 This can be met by bringing water in pipes from Selibin, a distance of some three miles, and the Datoh Penglima Kinta has offered to undertake the work“.